nakaz/rest-shop-api/README.md

   1. Subtract Inventories' stock quantity based on quantity submission.
 1. Queries associated products with orders and inventory.

-##Things to do (Aug 1, 2015):

-1. Validate name and quantity input for correct datatypes.
-1. Clean up front-end code.

 ## Tables Outputed